MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/try-capture.md

 # winrt::try_capture function template (C++/WinRT)

-A function template that calls a specified function or method (automatically calling [winrt::check_hresult](./error-handling/check-hresult.md) on it), captures the interface pointer that's output from the function or method, and returns it as a [winrt::com_ptr](./com-ptr.md) or an empty **com_ptr** if not successful.
+A function template that calls a specified function or method (automatically calling [winrt::check_hresult](./error-handling/check-hresult.md) on it), captures the interface pointer that's output from the function or method, and returns it as the template parameter `typename T` if `T` derives from **Windows::Foundation::IUnknown**, otherwise, returns a [winrt::com_ptr](./com-ptr.md).
+Returns an empty **com_ptr** if not successful.

 Also see the [winrt::com_ptr::try_capture function](./com-ptr.md#com_ptrtry_capture-function).